nikolaprljeta/LegacyKit/README.md

 }
 ```

-Then toggle a state bool (i.e. isShowingScanner) to show/hide the sheet cotaining the scanner.
+Then toggle your toggle by e.g. a button tap to show the scanner sheet.
 ```swift
 .toolbar {
     Button {